 A smart lock provides the following security benefits:

 - Know if your door is locked or unlocked via an app on your smartphone.

 - Allows you to lock and unlock your door remotely using your smartphone.
 If you forget to lock the door when you leave you can do so remotely.
 Or you are able to lock or unlock for guests and family members.

-- Know who is comes and goes and get alerts when your door is either locked or unlocked.
-This feature can let you know when you child gets home from school or may be able to alert you that someone has broken into your home.
+- Know who comes and goes and get alerts when your door is either locked or unlocked.
+This feature can let you know when your child gets home from school or may be able to alert you that someone has broken into your home.

 Additionally, a smart lock can provide the following convenience benefits:

 - Auto lock and unlock using proximity and geo-location of smartphones.

 - Allows you to set temporary passcodes for guests.

 - Take advantage of IFTTT (If This Than That) services to automatically control other smart devices in your home.
 For example, have your interior lights turn on when your door is unlocked.